Dragon Ball Z: Budokai: Dragon Ball Z: Budokai 3 (2004)

 Dragon Ball Z: Budokai 3, released as Dragon Ball Z 3 (ドラゴンボールZ3, Doragon Bōru Zetto Surī) in Japan, is a fighting game developed by Dimps and published by Atari for the PlayStation 2.
 It was released on November 16, 2004, in North America in both a standard and Limited Edition release, the latter of which included a DVD featuring a behind the scenes looks at the game's development.
 In Europe, it was released on November 19, 2004, by Bandai, who also released the game in Japan on February 10, 2005.

 The Japanese version of Budokai 3 added several costumes not present in the North American and European versions.
 The North American Greatest Hits version of Budokai 3 adds these costumes, as well as the option to switch the audio to Japanese for the first time in North America.
-This version was also released in Europe as a re-release of the game under the title Dragon Ball Z: Budokai 3 - Collector's Edition.
+This version was also released in Europe as a re-release of the game under the title Dragon Ball Z: Budokai 3 – Collector's Edition.
 From this release onwards, all Dragon Ball Z games in North America and Europe were released with dual voice language options in English and Japanese. as well as some graphical tweaks.
+This was also the first game to introduce Beam Struggles in the series.

 It received runner-up placements in GameSpot's 2004 "Best Fighting Game" and "Best Game Based on a TV or Film Property" award categories across all platforms.